Gota7/NitroStudio2/docs/specs/bank.md

 |Block|Data Block|

 ## Data Block Body (Magic: DATA)
-Contains a series of headerless wave files.
-Note that the data for the waves is only the content in Data Block Body.
+Contains all the instruments used in the bank.

 | **Offset** | **Type** | **Description** |
 |------------|----------|-----------------|